 2023 Priority Pothole Patching Contracted Services IP 23-15

-Dozens of miles of City streets have significant numbers of potholes deeper than 2-inches and/or areas where the upper 2-inches or less of pavement are missing due to a phenomenon known as surface stripping, resulting in unsafe conditions for drivers and pedestrians.
-The number of streets exhibiting these severe pavement distresses continues to grow with each passing year.
-In recent years, the Public Works department struggled to repair these distressed pavement sections and in the process were forced to neglect other core duties, such as street sweeping.
-In 2023, the number of streets with deep potholes and surface stripping have increased significantly such that Public Works staff are unable to maintain these distressed pavement sections in a timely manner.
+Dozens of miles of City streets have significant numbers of potholes deeper than 2 inches and/or areas where the upper 2 inches or less of pavement are missing due to a phenomenon known as surface stripping, resulting in unsafe conditions for drivers and pedestrians.
+The number of streets exhibiting these severe pavement distresses grows yearly.
+In recent years, the Public Works Department struggled to repair these distressed pavement sections and, in the process, were forced to neglect other core duties, such as street sweeping.
+In 2023, the number of streets with deep potholes and surface stripping has increased significantly such that Public Works staff cannot maintain these distressed pavement sections in a timely manner.
 These poor pavement conditions are primarily the result of older streets being constructed with pavement sections that are less substantial than today’s standards require, followed by decades of minimal pavement maintenance.
-Other factors include the negative effects of surface stripping under sealcoats, followed by last winter’s severe weather conditions with record breaking rain and snowfall totals and a higher than normal number of freeze-thaw cycles.
+Other factors include the adverse effects of surface stripping under sealcoats, followed by last winter’s severe weather conditions with record-breaking rain and snowfall totals and a higher-than-normal number of freeze-thaw cycles.

-In 2022, during the 2023 budget process, the City Council authorized bonding approximately $12M for additional Pavement Management Program (PMP) projects (pavement overlays and street reconstructions) over the next 10 years.
+In 2022, during the 2023 budget process, the City Council authorized bonding for approximately $12M for additional Pavement Management Program (PMP) projects (pavement overlays and street reconstructions) over the next ten years.
 The City Council also authorized budgeting an additional $750,000 to the streets maintenance fund for temporary spray patching improvements on an estimated 19 miles of City streets that were not identified for overlay or reconstruction improvements in the 2022-2031 Capital Improvement Program (CIP) but are exhibiting significant surface stripping damage.
 The bituminous pavement on these streets is prone to accelerated deterioration due to water pooling in the surface depressions, which is then forced between the pavement base and the wear courses as vehicle tires drop into the depressions and push the water into pavement voids.
-The serviceability of these streets will therefore continue to decline while other streets receive overlay and reconstruction improvements.
-Staff therefore recommended spray patching the estimated 19 miles of streets while PMP projects in the 2022-2031 CIP are completed, and until streets with PASER ratings of 4 or less that were not included in the 2022-2031 CIP can be reconstructed.
+Therefore, the serviceability of these streets will continue to decline while other streets receive overlay and reconstruction improvements.
+Staff recommended spray patching the estimated 19 miles of streets while PMP projects in the 2022-2031 CIP are completed and until streets with PASER ratings of 4 or less that were not included in the 2022-2031 CIP can be reconstructed.

 This Spring, City staff developed plans to hire one or more contractors to perform temporary pavement repair work throughout the City in 2023.
-While developing this plan it was observed that several different types of pavement repairs would be needed to most cost-effectively maintain pavement on streets awaiting overlay and reconstruction improvements.
-The three types of pavement repairs recommended by Staff for 2023 include spray patching areas with shallow surface stripping damage, patching potholes deeper than 2-inches, and completing 2-inch mill and overlay improvements over critical areas with extensive potholes resulting in significant calls for service and vehicle damage claims.
+While developing this plan, several types of pavement repairs would be needed to most cost-effectively maintain pavement on streets awaiting overlay and reconstruction improvements.
+The three types of pavement repairs recommended by Staff for 2023 include spray patching areas with shallow surface stripping damage, patching potholes deeper than 2 inches, and completing 2-inch mill and overlay improvements over critical areas with extensive potholes resulting in significant calls for service and vehicle damage claims.
 Pavement striping will also be needed in some areas after the contracted work is complete.

-On April 25th, City Council directed the City Engineer to solicit quotes for contracted services to immediately patch as many of the highest priority deep potholes across the City as possible.
+On April 25, the City Council directed the City Engineer to solicit quotes for contracted services to immediately patch as many of the highest-priority deep potholes across the City as possible.
 A figure of the streets proposed to receive priority pothole patching as part of this project may be seen here.

-On May 22nd, DPI started patching potholes in Area 1 and will progress to subsequent areas until finishing work in Area 7, which is scheduled to be on or before June 9th.
+On May 22, DPI started patching potholes in Area 1 and will progress to subsequent areas until finishing work in Area 7, scheduled for June 9.

-Funds for this project are proposed to come from the $750,000 dedicated to the street maintenance budget in 2022 for temporary pavement repairs in 2023.
+Funds for this project are proposed from the $750,000 dedicated to the street maintenance budget in 2022 for temporary pavement repairs in 2023.

-Dozens of miles of City streets have significant numbers of potholes deeper than 2-inches and/or numerous areas where the upper 2-inches or less of pavement area missing, generally known as surface stripping.
+Dozens of miles of City streets have significant potholes deeper than 2 inches and/or numerous areas where the upper 2 inches or less of pavement area is missing, generally known as surface stripping.
 This is resulting in poor and unsafe conditions for drivers and pedestrians.
-The number of streets exhibiting these severe pavement distresses have grown significantly in recent years.
+The number of streets exhibiting these severe pavement distresses has grown significantly in recent years.

-In 2022, the Public Works department struggled to maintain all of the distressed pavement sections and in the process spent a large amount of time patching potholes, which forced them to neglect other core duties.
+In 2022, the Public Works Department struggled to maintain all the distressed pavement sections and spent a significant amount of time patching potholes, forcing them to neglect other core duties.

-In 2023, the number of streets with deep potholes and surface stripping have increased significantly such that Public Works staff are able to maintain very few of these distressed pavement sections.
-This is due in part to last winter’s severe weather conditions, as well as insufficient proactive pavement maintenance over the life of the pavement.
+In 2023, the number of streets with deep potholes and surface stripping has increased significantly such that Public Works staff can maintain very few of these distressed pavement sections.
+This is due in part to last winter’s severe weather conditions and insufficient proactive pavement maintenance over the life of the pavement.

-On April 25th, City Council directed the City Engineer to solicit quotes for contracted services to immediately patch as many of the highest priority potholes as possible and on May 9th the City Engineer presented Resolution #23-100 accepting quotes and awarding contract for Improvement project #23-15, 2023 Priority Pothole Patching contracted services and it was approved.
+On April 25, the City Council directed the City Engineer to solicit quotes for contracted services to immediately patch as many of the highest priority potholes as possible and on May 9, the City Engineer presented Resolution #23-100, accepting quotes and awarding a contract for the Improvement project #23-15, 2023 Priority Pothole Patching contracted services and it was approved.